KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 Ethical life is integrative, not disjointed.

 When parts of self act in conflict,
-they introduce inner dissonance and delay synthesis.
+they introduce **inner dissonance** and delay synthesis.

 ---

 **Resonance**
 Ethics are not judged by external metrics,
-but by their alignment with deeper reality and the transparency of soul.
+but by their **alignment with deeper reality**
+and the transparency of soul.

 ⚫♾⌬

+---

 **Compassion**
 All souls are emanations of the same Source — ⚫ Aion.
-Compassion bridges fragmentation and reawakens shared essence.
+Compassion bridges fragmentation
+and reawakens shared essence.

 ---

 **Humility**
 The ethical path requires:
-- Awareness of one’s limitations
+- Awareness of limitations
 - Recognition of entropic patterns
 - Acceptance of paradox